MissNODAG: Differentiable Cyclic Causal Graph Learning from Incomplete Data: The MissNODAG Framework

 \mbox{} where $\epsilon^{(i)} = (\id - \U_i \mathrm{F})(x^{(i)})$, $\U_i$ is the diagonal matrix corresponding to the interventional mask for the $i$-th sample, i.e., $\U_i = \text{diag}(s_1^{(i)}, \ldots, s_K^{(i)})$.

-The expectation in the approximation for $ Q(\Theta |\Theta^t) $ generally lacks a closed-form solution.
+The expectation in the approximation for $ \mathcal{Q}(\Theta |\Theta^t) $ generally lacks a closed-form solution.
 Therefore, it must be approximated by the sample mean, using samples drawn from the posterior distribution $ p(x_{\Omega_i}^{(i)} |x_{\Gamma_i}^{(i)}, r^{(i)}, \Theta^t) $.
 This presents two main challenges: (i) the posterior distribution may not have a closed form, and (ii) direct sampling may be infeasible even when the posterior distribution can be evaluated.
 The difficulty arises due to the presence of nonlinear relations in $ \mathrm{F}(X) $ and the missingness mechanism $ p(r^{(i)} |x_{\Omega_i}^{(i)}, x_{\Gamma_i}^{(i)}, \phi^t) $, which may preclude straightforward sampling.
-Therefore, we employ \emph{rejection sampling} \citep{koller2009probabilistic} to draw samples from a proposal distribution $ \mathcal{Q}(x_{\Omega_i}^{(i)}) $, from which samples can be readily generated.
+Therefore, we employ \emph{rejection sampling} \citep{koller2009probabilistic} to draw samples from a proposal distribution $ q(x_{\Omega_i}^{(i)}) $, from which samples can be readily generated.

-To that end, a constant $c_0 > 0$ is chosen such that $c_0 \mathcal{Q}(x_{\Omega_i}^{(i)}) \geq p(x_{\Omega_i}^{(i)} |x_{\Gamma_i}^{(i)}, r^{(i)}, \Theta^t)$ for all $i = 1, \ldots, n$.
+To that end, a constant $c_0 > 0$ is chosen such that $c_0 q(x_{\Omega_i}^{(i)}) \geq p(x_{\Omega_i}^{(i)} |x_{\Gamma_i}^{(i)}, r^{(i)}, \Theta^t)$ for all $i = 1, \ldots, n$.
 However, as stated earlier the posterior distribution is not readily available.
 Thus, from Bayes rule, we have

 where the denominator $p(x_{\Gamma_i}^{(i)}, r^{(i)} |\Theta^t)$ can be evaluated using fully observed data.
-The first term in the numerator can be computed efficiently, as discussed in Section~\ref{subsubsec:target_law_calculation}.
-The second term is addressed in Section~\ref{subsubsec:MissNODAG-likelihood}.
+The first term in the numerator can be computed efficiently, as discussed in \cref{subsubsec:target_law_calculation}.
+The second term is addressed in \cref{subsubsec:MissNODAG-missing-mech}.
 Before that, we explain how these calculations simplify under more restrictive models.
-The imputation procedure is summarized in Algorithm \ref{alg:data-imputation}.
+The imputation procedure is summarized in \cref{alg:data-imputation}.
+In our implementation, it is possible that one pass of rejection sampling may not yield enough samples.
+Thus, we repeat the rejection sampling procedure until we recover at least half of the batch.